nekonora/TaggerKit/README.md

 ## Changelog

+### 0.6.1
+• Added support for Swift Package Manager;
+• Fixed a bug that was causing a tag view to not send tags to another one by tapping the button;
+• Added a convenience init method to create a tag view more quickly;

 ### 0.6
 • `tagIsBeingAdded` and `tagIsBeingRemoved` methods are not accessible by override from UIViewControllers.
 This is because UIViewController is not a delegate of TKViewController anymore.
 If you want to use these methods you can still make your controller conform to the TKCollectionViewDelegate protocol;
 • Custom properties `customTagBorderWidth` and `customTagBorderColor` can now be set;